 Luxury Vinyl Flooring

 The days of sheet-vinyl and glue-down vinyl are numbered.
 New technology has made it possible for new vinyl products to look, feel and even sound just like hardwood.
 Luxury Vinyl plank is a resilient, 100% water proof floor that imitates hardwood.
 In a busy household, with a busy kitchen vinyl plank is a cost-effective alternative to tile and hardwood.
 It looks great and comes in an infinity number of styles, like a hand scraped hickory style, a wire brushed white oak or even the look of porcelain.

 Engineered Wood Flooring

-We often hear our customers voice their concerns about installing hardwood floors in the kitchen area.
+We often hear our customers voice their concerns about hardwood flooring in the kitchen area.
 One of the main objections is that water, food or cooking accidents can damage the wood floors.
 And although in extreme cases that could be the case, in most cases we find that that hardwood in the kitchen area doesn’t see any more wear than the rest of the living areas.
 Installing a quality wood floor in the kitchen area that matches the hardwood in the living areas will look nice and also will cause your home to look larger, more open and less fragmented by different flooring styles.
 Compared to solid woods, engineered wood shrinks and expands less than solid woods, making it especially useful around the kitchen where moisture issues can occur.